 Mr. Panday, I met you and your mate Mr. Feil in Japan through our buddy Mr. Lindsay.
 I believe that was your first visit to the land of the rising sun, and you were staying with an ex-missus while escaping Europa.
 The day we met one another, Mr. Feil was so excited to be a foreigner in the East, embracing his loud use of obscenities, drinking beer where he pleased, and frolicking gaily hand in hand with Mr. Lindsay, that I was momentarily stunned like an armadillo caught in an oncoming car’s high beams.
 My rudimentary numbness was due to my personal assimilation, the blending of my Floridian cultural characteristics with that of my new home in the Far East.
 However, our first engagement was fun, refreshing, and loud.
 Coincidently, we both planned a Japanese sabbatical a year later and our time together was conspicuously amusing, and I then became fond of your dance moves.
 You then went back to Japan for a third time in the Year of the Ox; 2009.
 What about Nihon draws you back again and again, and how does it compare with the rest of the world that you’ve been ingenious enough to explore?

 First of all, I must say that I can perfectly understand why you got so very fond of my dance manoeuvers; they are quite honestly among the most visually pleasing body movement ever executed by a human being.
 With that said, there is indeed something about Nihon that keeps me going back.
 I find big cities very inspiring, and Tokyo is undoubtedly gigantic, and there are therefore an almost unlimited supply of very interesting spots.
 The people, I must say, are another really big part of my coming-backs.
 Everyone I have met there was outrageously nice, motivated, understanding and supportive.
 From an outsider’s point of view, there seemed to be no negativity whatsoever.
 Their skate culture is very interesting too, as the country is very traditional and peculiar, while at the same time being very “Americanized”.
 They take what they see from American videos and make it their own, and the result is what Japanese skateboarding means today, an upgrade of the NY-style of skating, just more fun and less serious.
 Japanese skate videos are definitely very inspiring to watch.
+Apart from the skateboarding part, Japan is quite inspirational for art too, as there is a high tradition of design.
+They have mastered the art of simplicity and subtlety, and pretty much everything is beautiful.
+It seems that everything has been perfectly designed, well thought of, not overdone.
+Nihon is definitely one of a kind.

 a Monsieur Panday original piece